andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 Now, insert your **API key** in the file instead of 'your-api-key'.

-**Note:** The information besides 'DD_SITE' depends on which region you created your account in.
+**Note:** The information in the 'DD_SITE' variable depends on which region you created your account in.
 If you created your account in the US region, change 'datadoghq.eu' to 'datadoghq.com'

-## Application Environment
+## Application environment
 Next you need your application environment to include the following environment variables.
 This is so that it can find the DataDog agent in the network.
-You need to provide the application with the host name and port of the DataDog agent, and enable profiling.
+You need to provide the application with the host name and port of the DataDog agent (default is 8126), and enable profiling.

 <pre class="file" data-filename="docker-compose.yaml" data-target="insert" data-marker="#TODO-add-DD-environment">
 DD_AGENT_HOST: datadog-agent